Flux :

 Since the late 1930's, there have been several producers of flux-synthesized emeralds.
 Today, Chatham Created Gems, Kyocera International and an unknown number of Russian companies cultivate synthetic gems by this process.
 Each business has its own techniques, but the steps are generally the same.
 They add elements that make up the emerald (beryllium, aluminum, silicon, chromium and oxygen) to a flux in a gold or platinum crucible.
 Emerald crystals form at temperatures between 650°C and 800°C.

 The growth time depends on the desired crystal size.
 It may take 10 months to grow a 200.00 ct crystal.
 In 1953, Carroll Chatham donated a 1,014.00 ct crystal cluster to the Smithsonian Institution in Washington.
-It took two years to develop it ; such groups of hexagonal prisms can join the path of collection minerals without the mention "synthetic" appearing, like the specimens shown in the photos opposite.
+It took two years to develop it ; such groups of hexagonal prisms can join the path of collection minerals without the mention "synthetic" appearing, like the specimen shown in the photo opposite.
 The color, size and internal characteristics of synthetic emeralds vary from producer to producer.
 According to producers, the marketable yield of faceted stones is approximately 15% of the rough produced.

 Although inclusions are characteristic (crystals of gold or platinum, wispy veils inclusions), it is sometimes very difficult for the untrained eye to differentiate a natural emerald from an emerald synthesized by flux.